Why poetry is great to learn Spanish?

 For example, my go-to poem topic is always how my first sip of coffee in the morning makes me feel because it’s something I know very well.

-In the brainstorming phase, I would place colours (browns, blacks…) and smells (coffee smell) and textures (the touch of the hot coffee cup in my hands)… I would think about how I feel before, during and after that first sip, what it means to me having that coffee (safety, comfort, self-care, love, home, cosiness…) and along with those emotions, I bring more sensations to my picture, like a blanket, fireplace, the warmth inside opposed to miserable weather outside, a hug….
+In the brainstorming phase, I would place colours (browns, blacks…) and smells (coffee smell) and textures (the touch of the hot coffee cup in my hands)… I would think about how I feel before, during and after that first sip, what it means to me have that coffee (safety, comfort, self-care, love, home, cosiness…) and along with those emotions, I bring more sensations to my picture, like a blanket, fireplace, the warmth inside opposed to miserable weather outside, a hug….

 And then I start.